CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 - ```RAD_PROOF``` This piece of clothing completely protects you from radiation.
 - ```RAD_RESIST``` This piece of clothing partially protects you from radiation.
 - ```RAINPROOF``` Prevents the covered body-part(s) from getting wet in the rain.
+- ```REQUIRES_BALANCE``` Gear that requires a certain balance to be steady with.
+If the player is hit while wearing, they have a chance to be downed.
 - ```RESTRICT_HANDS``` Prevents the player from wielding a weapon two-handed, forcing one-handed use if the weapon permits it.
 - ```SKINTIGHT``` Undergarment layer.
 - ```SLOWS_MOVEMENT``` This piece of clothing multiplies move cost by 1.1.